 Now in its 39th year, the Northern New England Review is a literary journal published by Franklin Pierce University in Rindge, New Hampshire.
 NNER is a creative forum for writers exploring the Maine, New Hampshire, and Vermont region.
 If you live here, were once from here, lost or found your heart here, or are searching for it among our cedar forests, cold lakes, and rocky coasts, NNER has the poems, short fiction, and creative nonfiction you want to read.
-NNER is available at every public library in New Hampshire, Maine, and Vermont—more than 200 locations across northern New England.
+NNER is available in the periodicals section of every public library in New Hampshire, Maine, and Vermont—more than 200 locations across northern New England.

 Editorial Team: Franklin Pierce University Students and Staff

 Students in Franklin Pierce University's Creative Writing and Editing/Publishing tracks are integral team members in the NNER publishing process.
 Students contribute to the content selection, editing, curation, proofreading, and design.
 The NNER Advisory Board is comprised of FPU English Department Faculty.
 Volume 39 Assistant Editors include James Bruno, Katie Davert, and Brigid Klaft.

 Dr. Margot Douaihy is the editor of Northern New England Review.
 Douaihy is the Lambda Literary Award-nominated author of Girls Like You (Clemson University Press), Scranton Lace (Clemson University Press), and the chapbook I Would Ruby if I Could (Factory Hollow Press).
-Her writing has been featured in PBS NewsHour, Colorado Review, Madison Review, Tahoma Literary Review, and more.
+Her writing has been featured in PBS NewsHour, Colorado Review, Madison Review, and more.

 Never a charge to submit.
 Send us your very best & most daring work: https://northernnewenglandreview.submittable.com/submit